mfazrinizar/FazScan/README.md

 FazScan is a Perl program to do some vulnerability scanning and pentesting.
 This program has 18 ultimate options.

-## FazScan, Program for Vulnerability Scanner and Pentester
+## FazScan, Program for Vulnerability Scanning and Pentesting

 #### Options Available :
   ##### 1. SQL Injection Pentester